George K. Fraenkel: Background

 Fraenkel was born on July 27, 1921, in Deal, New Jersey.
 He grew up in Scarsdale, New York.

 Education

 In 1942, he graduated magna cum laude and Phi Beta Kappa from Harvard.
 During World War II, he was hired by the National Defense Research Committee.
 After the war, he graduated Cornell with a doctorate in 1949.

 Career

 Fraenkel joined Columbia’s chemistry department in 1949.
 He served as the department's chair from 1965 to 1968.
-From 1968 to 1983, he served as dean of Graduate School of Arts & Science.
+From 1968 to 1983, he served as dean of graduate school of arts and science.
 In 1971, Fraenkel oversaw the closure of the linguistics program at Columbia, under his recommendations.

 In 1983, he became a vice president for special projects.
 From 1986 to 1991, he returned to the chemistry department.
-He retired in 1991 as Higgins Professor Emeritus and Dean Emeritus.
+He retired in 1991 as Higgins Professor Emeritus and dean emeritus.

 Retirement

-At the time of his death, he also served as Director and Treasurer of the Atran Foundation in New York City.
+At the time of his death, he also served as director and treasurer of the Atran Foundation in New York City.